dazinator/dazinator.github.io/source/_posts/2014-12-22-crm-plugin-generated-values-and-reducing-roundtrips.md

 categories: Dynamics CRM
 ---

-## Imagine the Scenario..
+## Setting the Scene
+Let's imagine we have an application that's on a seperate server to the CRM web server, and that latency between our server and the CRM web server is not negligible.

+We want our application to perform lightning fast, and so we look at ways we can minimise the number of request / response (roundtrips) that our application makes to CRM.

+## SuperDuper CRM Solution
-You have a plugin on the `account` entity that:
+As part of our `SuperDuper` CRM solution, we have a plugin on the `account` entity that:

 - Runs synchronously on create
 - Generates a reference number for the account.

+## The Goal

+Now, using the SDK, how can you create a new `account` and get access to the newly generated reference number, all in one round trip to the CRM server?
+I'll show you.

 <!-- more -->
-Now assume we have an application that's on a seperate server to the CRM server (where latency and network traffic are a concern).
+Now

 The application needs to: